 - Mail: National Student Clearinghouse, 13454 Sunrise Valley Drive, Suite 300, Herndon, VA 20171

-Former Students and Non-JD Seeking Students – You must submit a request via fax or in writing (written requests must bear your signature).
+Former Students and Non-JD Seeking Students – You must submit a request in writing (written requests must bear your signature).
 The letter will be forwarded to the address you have indicated.
 For those students who still have a FCSL email address, you can request it with your FCSL email.